ricky-davis/SGLobbyKit/README.md

 ## Installation

-### Gale
+### Gale / r2modman

-Install with Gale.
+Install with Gale or r2modman.
 MelonLoader is declared as a dependency.

 ### Manual